Data Logging, Monitoring and Dashboarding for Manufacturing Machines

-Although it’s better (and cheaper) not to collect more information than strictly needed, in reality machine builders, system integrators and end-users want to store as much machine data in the cloud as possible to gain better machine insight.
-In a later stadium they then analyze the machine data to uncover new machine information, which is then used to improve machine processes.
+Although it’s better (and cheaper) not to collect more information than strictly needed, in reality many machine builders, system integrators and end-users want to store as much machine data in the cloud as possible to gain better machine insights.
+Later on, they analyze the machine data to uncover new machine information, which is then used to improve machine processes.
 The emphasis on information is deliberate, because data is just a resource from which you can extract information.
 It’s really just a means to an end.
 Raw machine data says nothing about machine performance.
-It’s human interpretation that gives data meaning.
+It’s human interpretation processes that gives data meaning.

 Imagine that you’re logging several variables for one of the machines you have out in the field.
 Obviously, you’d like to store as much data as possible to get a grip on your machine process.
 The ‘problem’ here is that low interval logging results in high amounts of data being transferred to, and stored in the cloud.
 This results in higher logging costs per machine.

 Edge Aggregation allows the IXON’s edge device to log data at high speed and locally aggregate this data into one data sample, after which it is sent to the cloud for secure storage.
 This allows you to log accurately, while sending less data to the cloud.